naveenkrish13/fyers-websockets/README.md

 cp .env.example .env
 ```

-4. Update the `.env` file with your Fyers credentials:
+4. Update the `.env` file with your Fyers credentials and desired symbol:
 ```
 FYERS_APP_ID=your_app_id
 FYERS_ACCESS_TOKEN=your_access_token
+SYMBOL=NSE:NIFTY25JULFUT
 ```

+**Note**: You can change the `SYMBOL` parameter to any Fyers supported instrument like:
+- `NSE:BANKNIFTY25JULFUT` for Bank Nifty futures
+- `NSE:NIFTY25JULFUT` for Nifty futures
+- `NSE:SBIN-EQ` for State Bank of India equity
+- `MCX:CRUDEOIL25JULFUT` for Crude Oil futures

 ## Understanding WebSockets